Josserand, Texas: History

 Josserand was founded in 1882 by Peter and Frank Josserand, who established a sawmill in the community.
-In 1887, a post office opened in the community, and by 1892 Josserand had 550 residents as well as schools and two churches.
-In 1909, the sawmill ceased operations, and the schools were consolidated with Groveton's schools in the 1930s; the post office closed in 1948.
+They acquired 60000 acre of virgin forest for lumber between 1880 and 1900, causing the community to rapidly grow.
+In 1887, a post office opened in the community, and by 1892 Josserand had 550 residents as well as two churches and a store.
+When Peter Josserand died in 1905, this sparked the community's decline.
+In 1909, the sawmill ceased operations; the post office closed in 1948.
+A few scattered houses remained in the early 1990s and the population was reported as 29 in 2000.

+Geography

+Josserand is located near U.S. Route 287, 3 mi southeast of Groveton in south-central Trinity County.

+Education

+Josserand had schools for Black and White students in 1892.
+The schools were consolidated with Groveton's schools in the 1930s.